prithivnatarajan/USPTO/README.md

 ##### *FILL*

 **nuget_packages**
 Do not edit.
 Handled by the plugins.

 **Plugins**
 Do not edit.
-Plugins to use VR.
+Plugins imported to handle VR.
 * SteamVR: Interface between the headset and the computer
 * TextMeshPro: Handles text shown in 3D.
 * VRTK: Virtual reality toolkit contains the basic components required VR such as, the model of the controller, handling input etc.

 **Prefabs**
+All the objects used in this Unity project.
 * ControllerScripts: Handles input.
 * Dragger: Handles the dragging of the patent to show more information
 * Environment: The lights and the floor.